koljamaier/JST-master/README.md

 * **Kolja Maier** extension to dJST

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 * Fur further documentation on classes and functions see [Help](https://github.com/koljamaier/JST-master/tree/djst/Help)